Freely-Given-org/Bible_speaker_identification/outsideSources/STEPBible/derivedFiles/README.md

 we expect this to be shorter and more helpful to humans than the TIPNR format using "Name@firstReference".

-We also prefix names with 'P' for person, 'Q' for persons/group, 'L' for locations, and 'D' for deities/gods.
+We also prefix names with 'P' for person, 'G' for persons/group, 'L' for locations, and 'D' for deities/gods.
 So the above examples would end up as _PJoshua1_, _PJoshua_, _PJoshua3_, etc.